John Constable (writer): Walks, talks and activism

-Since 1998, he has led a campaign by “Friends of Crossbones” to protect the site of the Crossbones burial ground and to establish a garden of remembrance on the site.
-He and Katharine Nicholls curate a shrine to “the outcast dead” at the gates in Redcross Way, to which hundreds of people have contributed mementos.
+Since 1998, he has led a campaign by "Friends of Crossbones" to protect the site of the Crossbones burial ground and to establish a garden of remembrance on the site.
+He and Katharine Nicholls curate a shrine to "the outcast dead" at the gates in Redcross Way, to which hundreds of people have contributed mementos.
 He performed The Halloween of Crossbones every year from 1998 to 2010, and has led vigils at the gates on the 23rd of every month since June 2004.
 Having raised public awareness of Crossbones' historic and cultural importance, he lobbied the site owners Transport for London (TfL) to open a public garden there.
 2014 marked an important new phase in this work, when TfL granted a lease for a 'meanwhile garden' to Bankside Open Spaces Trust (BOST).

 Urban shamanism, magic and mysticism

-Beginning in 1998 Constable began conducting The Halloween of Crossbones and other ritual dramas.
-In this capacity he himself became widely known as John Crow, the south London shaman who channels The Goose, the spirit of a medieval prostitute he encountered at Cross Bones cemetery.
-Constable's work is inherently syncretic.

-In the Glossolalia he states that shamanism is not a fixed belief-system.
-The Southwark Mysteries explicitly honour the poetic “Spirit” above “the letter of the law”, art over religion, “Liberty” as a spiritual state in which contrary energies find creative expression.
-His essay Transgressive Shamanism considers how the West has appropriated the practices of indigenous shamans, especially relating to the use of psychoactive sacraments.
-It charts the transgressive use of such substances by artists, suggesting alternative “lines of transmission” in art.
-His Shamanic Playhouse workshops explore other ways of effecting altered mind-states.
-He speaks of “repatterning reality” and of the associations of the number 23 with “revelation and transformation”.

 Interviewed about his 2013 play, Spare, Constable expresses a sense of kinship with the south London artist and magician Austin Osman Spare and his intuitive approach to magic.

-The 2014 poetry book 'Spark In The Dark' is prefaced by Blake's epigram: “Without Contraries is no progression” - and this idea is implicit in many of the poems.
-The last part of the book, Spirit Songs, draws freely on British traditions like the Queen of the May at Beltane.
-By contrast, the final poem Queen of the Moon ('Queen of the vision revealed in the vine / And the leaves of the Shining Tree...') evokes the Brazilian Santo Daime tradition.